NodeGuy/channel/doc/API.md

 Return a version of the channel that provides only write methods.

-## Channel.select(methods) -> async channel
+## Channel.select(promises) -> async channel

-Attempt to call multiple channel `methods` in parallel and return the channel of the first one that succeeds.
-Only the winning method is executed to completion—the other methods have no effect.
+Wait for the first channel method promise to succeed and then cancel the rest.
+Return the channel of the winning promise.

-All of the methods can be cancelled before completion by calling `cancel` on the promise returned from `select`.
+All of the promises can be cancelled before completion by calling `cancel` on the promise returned by `select`.

 ### Examples